d4z3x/cac_keepalive/README.md

 - Install required packages:
 `pip3 install requests`
 - Update `settings.json` with your username and password, and the logfile output
+- Test script by running it manually:
+`python3 cac_keepalive.py`
-- Test script by running it manually and checking the logfile, which by default is saved in the current directory from where the python script is launched from.
+- Check the logfile, which by default is saved in the current directory from where the python script is launched from.
 The default is: `./cloudatcost-keepalive.log`
-- You may wish to disable email notification, or you will get email each time this script runs successfully
+- You may wish to disable email notification in the CAC Portal, or you will get email each time this script runs successfully

 ### TODO:
 - Add setup.py